Step 2: Decide how to handle your 401(k) rollover

 When choosing an IRA, you’ll want to decide whether you prefer to pick your investments yourself, or have them managed for you.
 Some IRA providers focus on managing your assets for you, while others let you open an account and pick investments yourself.

-- If you have a Roth 401k, you’ll need a Roth IRA.
+- If you have a Roth 401(k), your contributions were post-tax, so you’ll want to transfer them into an equally tax-favored Roth IRA.